jjbuschhoff/hyped/docs/source/getting_started.rst

 Processor Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~

 Each data processor in Hyped can be configured with specific parameters to tailor its behavior.
-For example, when using the HuggingFaceTokenizer, you can specify the tokenizer model to use, the maximum sequence length, and other tokenizer-specific settings.
+For example, when using the :class:`TransformersTokenizer`, you can specify the tokenizer model to use, the maximum sequence length, and other tokenizer-specific settings.

 .. code-block:: python

-    tokenizer_config = HuggingFaceTokenizerConfig(
+    config = TransformersTokenizerConfig(
         tokenizer="bert-base-uncased",
         max_length=128,
         padding=True,